-When we are at Stewarts Bay Lodge, we stay in two-bedroom, two-bathroom deluxe spa chalets which will be on a twin-share basis.
-For 3 nights we'll enjoy the comfort of a bush set deluxe spa chalet (You may be upgraded to a water view deluxe spa chalet if the bush setting deluxe spa chalet's are booked out or have limited availability).
-Each room has its own bathroom and there's also a spacious living/dining area and private balcony for each 2 bedroom chalets.
+When we are at Stewarts Bay Lodge, we stay in two-bedroom, two-bathroom deluxe spa chalets, which will be on a twin-share basis.
+For 3 nights, we'll enjoy the comfort of a bush set deluxe spa chalet (You may be upgraded to a water view deluxe spa chalet if the bush setting deluxe spa chalet's are booked out or have limited availability).

-When booking, you can choose a single supplement if you would prefer not to share a room.
-However, as a single supplement traveller, you will still be sharing a two bedroom chalet with one or two other travellers.
-If you'd like your own private chalet, please speak to us before booking and we can discuss with you whether this is possible and it would subject to availability and paying the additional costs.
+If you'd like your own private chalet, please speak to us before booking, and we can discuss with you whether this is possible and it would be subject to availability and paying the additional costs.